MMichotte/RushHour_game/README.md

   - [ ] Timer for each level
   - [ ] Save score
   - [ ] Load user (check for unicity)
+  - [ ] Add a few more levels
+- [ ] Create executables for OsX and Windows

 > total hours spent : ± 13h